metamath/lamp-guide/docs/index.md

 (not the other way around).
 The default is to use the earlier step first.
-In this case that's the opposite of what we wanted, so we'll swap them by pressing press the
+In this case that's the opposite of what we wanted, so we'll swap them by pressing the
-"up/down" (reverse) icon to he right of the "replace what" field.
+"up/down" (reverse) icon to the right of the "replace what" field.

 > Press the "up/down" (reverse) icon to swap the field contents,
 > press "Find substitution", then apply.